robert-mccarthy-ca/modern-druid/README.md

 - **20% to the local site**
 - **10% to the global project**
 - **20% to remote expansion** — every farm funds the next one

-Once hardened (sustainable irrigation, automation, resilience):
-- Profits are split 50/50 between employees and the farm manager

 At the end of the 20 years:
 - The farm is handed over to the local farm manager